 In a world where we can hire almost everything out, there is something to be said for the satisfaction of doing it ourselves.
 Self-reliance in skills and knowledge brings a peace that cannot come any other way.
 Providing for our families is our number one job and doing it well is a wonderful thing.

 Are you convinced yet?
-If you’re ready to jump in take a look at THIS ARTICLE I wrote on the subject.
+If you’re ready to jump in take a look at THIS ARTICLE with basic instructions for getting started with canning chicken.
 Don’t be afraid of the number of steps.
 I just broke it down into tiny baby steps so anyone can do it.
 Give it a try and let me know how it goes or if you have questions.
 You’ll wonder why you didn’t do it sooner.

 Lisa’s note: I buy meat and chicken in bulk through Zaycon foods.
 The chicken breasts are fresh and about twice the size of those at the grocery store.
 I highly recommend Zaycon bacon, ground beef, and chicken.
 Click here for more info.